emqx/emqx-docs/en_US/access-control/blacklist.md

 The blacklist is only applicable to a small number of client bans.
 If there are a large number of clients requiring authentication management, use the [authentication](./authn/authn.md) function.
 :::

-## Create blacklist with Dashboard
+## Create Blacklist with Dashboard

 1. On [EMQX Dashboard](http://127.0.0.1:18083/#/authentication), click **Access Control** -> **Blacklist** on the left navigation tree to enter the **Blacklist** page.